 Individuals should make a decision on losing weight if their BMI is 30 or higher.
 A BMI of over 30 depicts that a person is obese while a BMI of 25 to 29.9 depicts that a person is overweight.
 Both overweight and obese people should lose weight because their physical conditions put them at risks of developing musculoskeletal or spine problems.

 Medical practitioners usually evaluate the parts of the patient’s body with excess fat accumulation when helping with obesity cases.
 Patients with lots of fats around their abdomens are prone to a number of obesity-related health problems including back pains.
 Men with a waist measurement of over 30 inches and women with a waist measurement of over 40 inches should consider losing weight.
 They should reduce the intake of fatty foods and sign up for weight loss programs.

 Nutrition and Diet for Weight Loss

 The only way a person can regain the perfect body shape is by undertaking weight loss programs.
-One can sign up for an ideal protein weight loss program that aims at shedding off the excess fats in the body and enabling one to follow a strict diet.
+One can sign up for any of the individually targeted weight loss programs that help in shedding off the excess fats in the body and enabling one to follow a strict diet.
 Attending gym and physical fitness sessions can also help a person lose weight and become less vulnerable to back pains associated with obesity.
 Weight loss is also especially effective in spinal stenosis treatment.